Maybe Baby

 “Maybe Baby?”
 Bias

 A wealth of research has highlighted mothers’ many employment disadvantages compared to childfree women and men, such as reduced pay and lower perceptions of competence and commitment.
 But what if actual motherhood is not necessary for young women to experience motherhood penalties?
 Although maternal leave is ostensibly intended to benefit working women, this might come at the cost of their subtle social mistreatment (i.e., workplace incivility; see here for the published paper in Journal of Vocational Behavior).
-“Maybe baby” expectations may also increase perceptions of hiring risk for early-career women, but not men or mothers, which hiring managers compensate for by awarding this group of women with more precarious employment conditions (see here for the published paper in Journal of Applied Social Psychology).
+“Maybe baby” expectations may also increase perceptions of hiring risk for early-career women, but not men or mothers, which hiring managers compensate for by awarding this group of women with more precarious employment conditions (see here for the published paper in Journal of Applied Social Psychology and a more practical take on this work here in Psychology Today).

 Predictors of Parental Leave Support: Bad News for (Big) Dads and a Policy for Equality